-In connection with certain meetings of our Board of Directors and on other occasions when our business necessitated air travel for Mr. Mann and other MannKind employees, we utilized Mr. Mann's private aircraft, and we paid the charter company that manages the aircraft on behalf of Mr. Mann approximately \$82,000 since January 1, 2013 on the basis of the corresponding cost of commercial airfare.
+In connection with certain meetings of the Board and on other occasions when the Company's business necessitated air travel for Mr. Mann and other Company employees, the Company utilized Mr. Mann's private aircraft, and the Company paid the charter company that manages the aircraft approximately \$79,000 during the year ended December 31, 2014 on the basis of the corresponding cost of commercial airfare.